-Guitarist Jeff Swanson relocated to Chicago in 2010 and quickly made his unique voice and open mind a valued part of the city’s diverse music scene.
-A strong player in many disciplines, he has been featured at the Chicago Jazz Festival, Hyde Park Jazz Festival, Iowa City Jazz Festival, Chicago Gospel Festival as well as some of the best local and national venues (The Green Mill, Constellation, City Winery, The Hideout, Cliff Bell’s, Dazzle, Merriman’s Playhouse).
+Guitarist Jeff Swanson has made his unique voice and open mind a valued part of Chicago’s diverse music scene.
+A strong player in many disciplines, he has been featured at the Chicago Jazz Festival, Hyde Park Jazz Festival, Iowa City Jazz Festival, Chicago Gospel Festival.

-His adaptability and creativity as a sideman has lead him to perform and record with many of the city and nation’s best including Dustin Laurenzi’s Natural Language, Juan Pastor’s Chinchano, Quentin Coaxum Quintet, Doug Rosenberg’s Better Than TV, Marquis Hill, Matt Ulery, Greg Ward, Sam Trump, Nick Mazzarella, and Christopher McBride.
+His adaptability and creativity as a sideman has lead him to perform and record with Dustin Laurenzi’s Natural Language, Quentin Coaxum Quintet, Juan Pastor’s Chinchano, Doug Rosenberg’s Better Than TV, Marquis Hill, Matt Ulery, Greg Ward, Sam Trump, Nick Mazzarella, Christopher McBride and more.

-As an educator Jeff has been a clinician at university’s and schools across the US including Southern Illinois University Edwardsville, University of Colorado Boulder, Northern Illinois University, and Denver Schools of the Arts.
+Since graduating from Northern Illinois University in 2010, Jeff has been a featured clinician at university’s and schools across the country including Southern Illinois University Edwardsville, University of Colorado Boulder, Northern Illinois University, and Denver Schools of the Arts.
 In addition to teaching while traveling, Jeff also maintains a private studio of students in Chicago.